danielnjama/python-for-beginners.github.io/README.md

     print(content)
 # File is automatically closed when exiting the `with` block
 ```

-*Exercises/Projects:*
+---

+## Practice Questions

-1. Create a program that reads a text file, counts the number of words, and prints the result.
+1. **Word Counter**: Create a program that reads a text file, counts the number of words, and prints the result.
-2. Write a script that copies the content of one text file into another file, ensuring that the original file remains unchanged.
+2. **File Copy**: Write a script that copies the content of one text file into another file, ensuring that the original file remains unchanged.
-3. Develop a program that renames a file based on user input.
+3. **File Renamer**: Develop a program that renames a file based on user input.
 Allow the user to specify the old and new file names.
-4. Build a Python program that searches for specific words or phrases in a text file and displays the line numbers where they occur.
+4. **Text Search**: Build a Python program that searches for specific words or phrases in a text file and displays the line numbers where they occur.
-5. Create a simple file management system that allows users to add, delete, and list files in a specific directory.
+5. **File Management System**: Create a simple file management system that allows users to add, delete, and list files in a specific directory.
+6. **Log File Analyzer**: Write a program that reads a log file, extracts error messages, and writes them to a separate file.
+7. **CSV File Reader**: Develop a program that reads a CSV file and displays its content in a formatted manner.
+8. **File Encryption**: Create a program that encrypts the content of a text file using a simple encryption algorithm (e.g., shifting characters by a fixed number).
+9. **File Backup Utility**: Build a utility that creates a backup of all files in a directory by copying them to a backup folder.
+10. **File Metadata Extractor**: Write a script that extracts and displays metadata (e.g., file size, creation date) for all files in a directory.

+---

+## Additional Exercises

+11. **File Splitter**: Create a program that splits a large text file into smaller files based on a specified number of lines.
+12. **File Merger**: Write a script that merges multiple text files into a single file.
+13. **File Compression**: Develop a program that compresses a text file by removing extra spaces and newlines.
+14. **File Comparison**: Build a tool that compares two text files and highlights the differences.
+15. **File Versioning**: Create a simple versioning system that saves multiple versions of a file with timestamps.

+---

 # 6. Exception Handling

+Exception handling is a critical aspect of writing robust and error-resistant Python programs.
+It allows you to handle unexpected situations gracefully, ensuring that your program doesn’t crash and provides meaningful feedback to users.

+---

 ## 6.1 Understanding Exceptions

-In Python, exceptions are events that occur during the execution of a program and disrupt its normal flow.
-Understanding different types of exceptions is the first step in effective exception handling.
+In Python, **exceptions** are events that occur during the execution of a program and disrupt its normal flow.
+When an exception occurs, Python generates an **exception object** that contains information about the error.
+If the exception is not handled, the program terminates abruptly.

+### Common Built-in Exceptions
+- `ZeroDivisionError`: Raised when dividing by zero.
+- `TypeError`: Raised when an operation is performed on an inappropriate type.
+- `ValueError`: Raised when a function receives an argument of the correct type but an inappropriate value.
+- `FileNotFoundError`: Raised when a file or directory is not found.
+- `IndexError`: Raised when an index is out of range.
+- `KeyError`: Raised when a dictionary key is not found.

-Example: Understanding exceptions:
+### Example: Understanding Exceptions

 ```python
 # Example of a division by zero exception